 The decline in the stock market eroded the value of many retirement accounts.
 Without an assured recovery in the value of your investments, the only guaranteed way to have more money for retirement is to save more while you’re still working.
-[We don’t mean to brag, but the interest rate for our Money Market Savings account is nearly 9x the national average*!]
+[We don’t mean to brag, but the interest rate for our Money Market Savings account earn interest at several times the national average!]
 Be sure to take advantage of all the retirement plan options offered by your employer.
 Then, consider contributing to an IRA to save even more.

 Establish a regular savings program by having $500 (or some other amount) transferred from your checking account into an interest-bearing savings account every month.
 Periodically move those funds into your investment portfolio.

 - Have your mortgage and credit card payments made automatically from your checking account.

 - Save for a child’s college education with an automatic transfer into a special savings account.

 - Read our other suggestions for simplifying your finances.

 Making good decisions and taking a few actions now can help you reach your long-term financial goals — and enjoy the summer even more.
 Don’t forget the sunscreen!